It's easy to feel overwhelmed by all of the information out there regarding exercise and who you should listen to.

 "A system of physical conditioning in which muscles are exercised by being worked against an opposing force (as by lifting weights) to increase strength.
 While everyone loses some muscle mass with age, a condition known as sarcopenia, it's possible to slow or even reverse that loss with regular strength training."

 The most effective and safest way to lift weights is by performing slow-movement-high-intensity strength training.
-This method of strength training has been around since 1981, and doesn't seem to be going anywhere anytime soon.
+This method of strength training has been around since 1981, and doesn't seem to be going out of style anytime soon.

 Other names for this style of training are: Superslow, Slow Burn, Power of 10.
 Regardless of what you call it, this approach works by removing momentum and placing the necessary amount of stimulus upon the muscles to make the weight move.
 Not only does this make the workout effective, but it also makes it extremely safe by removing force from the equation.